abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

     *Local Search* is a whole bunch of families of (meta-)heuristics [#meta_explanation]_ that roughly share the following ingredients:

-      1. they start with a solution (feasible or not);
+      1. They start with a solution (feasible or not);

-      2. they improve locally this solution;
+      2. They improve locally this solution;

-      3. they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution(s).
+      3. They finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution(s).